rod-m/engine-programming-for-games/README.md

 Level editor save level to json file.
 This level will replace old random tile generator.
 Added save_tiles_json to DataManager
 Added an instance of DataManager to GameManager

+# Sprint 10
+Placed new tiles on a grid.
+Fixed issue with player loading multiple times after edit level